neuraloperator/neuraloperator/doc/source/theory_guide/advantages.rst

 in the sense that any sufficiently smooth operator can be approximated to arbitrary accuracy using a Fourier neural operator (see Theorem 5 in [4]).

+This also emphasizes the broad applicability of neural operators, as the same architecture can be applied to diverse scientific problems, from fluid dynamics to materials science.

 Note however that, just like universal function approximation theorems for neural networks, these are only theoretical guarantees, and there can be an important gap between theory and practice.